Ibilex (Cefalexin Monohydrate)

 Pregnancy and Breastfeeding

 Check with your doctor if you are pregnant or intend to become pregnant.
 Talk to your doctor if you are breastfeeding or intend to breastfeed.
 Your doctor will discuss the risks and benefits of taking Ibilex.
+Tell your doctor if you become pregnant while taking Ibilex.

 Drug Interactions

-- probenecid (medicine used to treat gout)
+- probenecid (a medicine commonly used to treat gout)

-- metformin (medicine used to treat diabetes)
+- metformin (a medicine used to treat diabetes)

 Alcohol & Driving